 Exam season is upon us and we want to make sure you absolutely smash it!

-That's why we have put together a handy list of things you should and probably shouldn't do before your exams to make sure you have the best mindset and 100% concentration.
+That's why we've put together a handy list of things you should and probably shouldn't do before your exams to make sure you have the best mindset and 100% concentration.

 - DO have a filling & healthy breakfast

-Sometimes you might wake up thinking, "I'd LOVE a full English breakfast" and that's fine but just not before an exam!
-Something light like cereal, a bagel porridge or with some fruit will give you energy without making you feel too lethargic.
+Sometimes you might wake up thinking, "I'd LOVE a full English breakfast" and that's fine, but just not before an exam!
+Something light like cereal, or a porridge with some fruit will give you energy without making you feel too lethargic.
 Need some inspo?